D4S Xenon HID Headlight Bulbs for OEM Projector Lighting Systems

 This Underground Lighting collection is focused exclusively on the D4S bulb, a mercury-free Xenon HID headlight bulb engineered for OEM projector-based headlamp systems.
-The D4S Xenon HID bulb is an OEM high-intensity discharge light source that produces illumination through an electric arc inside a xenon-filled arc chamber, rather than a filament or LED emitter.
+The D4S Xenon HID bulb is a high-intensity discharge light source that produces illumination through an electric arc inside a xenon-filled arc chamber rather than a filament or LED emitter.

 - D4S Xenon HID Headlight Bulbs (35W) in 6000K white and 8000K white with blue tint

-- D4S 5000K Extreme White Xenon HID Bulbs, engineered for higher perceived brightness while maintaining projector-safe beam focus
+- D4S 5000K Extreme White Xenon HID Bulbs, designed for a brighter-looking white appearance while maintaining projector-focused beam performance

 Typical light output for OEM-spec D4S bulbs ranges from ~3200 to 3500 lumens per bulb, comparable to D2S and D3S formats when installed in matched projector optics.
 4300K remains the OEM standard for maximum usable road illumination, while 5000K–6000K offers a cleaner white appearance.
 Higher Kelvin options such as 8000K shift beam color toward blue, reducing effective lumen output in favor of style.